Imperal Docs

 )(lambda: None)

-2. I-SECRETS-NEVER-LOGGED — plaintext never appears in the audit ledger, journals, error responses, workflow event history, or backups; audit rows store value_length + sha256_prefix8 only.
+2. Never logged — plaintext never appears in audit records, journals, error responses, durable background workflow history, or backups; audit records store only the value's length and a short non-reversible fingerprint.

-3. I-SECRETS-EXT-SCOPED — extension A cannot read extension B's secrets for the same user.
+3. Extension-scoped — one extension cannot read another extension's secrets, even for the same user.

-6. I-SECRETS-HANDLER-SCOPE-MEMORY — plaintext lives only inside one handler call's stack; SDK keeps no cache between calls.
+6. Handler-scoped in memory — plaintext lives only inside a single handler call; the SDK keeps no cache between calls.

-7. I-SECRETS-CONTRACT-DECLARED — manifest is the single source of truth; reading an undeclared name raises at runtime.
+7. Manifest-declared — the manifest is the single source of truth for which secrets exist; reading an undeclared name fails at runtime.

 See also